loginom/admin-guide-l10n/data-en/server/setup.md

 %/spoiler%

-## Учетные записи
+## Accounts

-При установке в Loginom Server создаются учетные записи пользователей:
+When Loginom Server installing, the following user accounts are created:

-* `user` с пустым паролем — для работы со сценариями Loginom
+* `user` with blank password — for work with the Loginom workflows
-* `admin` с паролем `admin` — для администрирования сервера Loginom
+* `admin` with the `admin` password — for the Loginom server administration
-* `service` с паролем `service` — для подключения внешних приложений (Integrator и BatchLauncher)
+* `service` with the `service` password — for connection of the external applications (Integrator and BatchLauncher)

-> **Примечание:** После завершения установки в обязательном порядке необходимо изменить пароль учетной записи администратора (admin).
+> **Note:** Upon installation it is required to change the administrator account (admin) password.

-## Проверка работоспособности
+## Function Test

-* Запустить web-клиент Loginom Studio
+* Launch the Loginom Studio web client
-   * ярлыком `Все программы\Loginom 6\Studio\Loginom Studio` из меню "Пуск" Windows
+   * using the `All programs\Loginom 6\Studio\Loginom Studio` shortcut from the "Start" Windows menu,
-   * либо в браузере (рекомендуется Chrome) по URL: `http://localhost/app/`. Если в настройках веб-сервера порт был изменен, то URL: `http://localhost:<Порт HTTP>/app/`
+   * or in the browser (Chrome is recommended) using the following URL: `http://localhost/app/`.
+If the port was changed in the web server settings, the following URL is used: `http://localhost:<HTTP port>/app/`
-* Авторизоваться с учетной записью `user` с пустым паролем.
+* Log in as `user` with blank password.